A few choice words about "tightness"

 You know, I really wish I could get a hold of whomever started this obsession with vaginal "tightness" and have a few choice words with them.
 Most of the words I'd have to say would not be very nice.
 But since that person is not here right now, all I can do is try to clear up a few of the unfortunate misunderstandings and blatant lies that seem to be so common about this issue.

 - Being "tight" is a good thing.
 WRONG!
 Absolutely, completely, 100% wrong.
 In fact, that particular myth is exactly opposite of the truth.
-When a woman is aroused sufficiently, her vagina actually loosens and her cervix pulls up to allow for comfortable penetration.
-That is just the way that sexual arousal works for women, thank goodness.
+When a person with a vagina is aroused sufficiently, their vagina actually loosens and their cervix pulls up to allow for comfortable penetration.
+That is just the way that sexual arousal works for people with vaginas, thank goodness.
 So you should be looser when attempting vaginal penetration, not tighter.
-In fact, feeling "tight" is usually a pretty good indication that a woman is either not ready for penetration or simply does not want to be involved in penetration (or sex, period) at that point.
+In fact, feeling "tight" is usually a pretty good indication that a person is either not ready for penetration or simply does not want to be involved in penetration (or sex, period) at that point.

 - Penetration permanently changes the "tightness" of the vagina.
 Strike three!
 Penetration does not cause any permanent changes in the vagina.
 As I said before, the vagina is a muscular tube, so it stretches to accommodate and then returns to its previous state.
 Even vaginal childbirth results in very few changes to the vagina.
 In that case, the changes to the internal configuration are extremely minimal.
 Some change may be noticed in the vaginal opening if serious tearing occurs or if an episiotomy is done, but again this is generally fairly minimal.
 So if the passage of a baby does not permanently alter the vagina, it's not even logical that intercourse would cause changes.
 I haven't heard of a penis that's the size of a full term baby, have you?